-- The wearing of face masks is also strongly recommended for our employees in all situations in which social distancing is not possible or difficult.
+- The wearing of face masks is mandatory for our employees in all situations in which social distancing is not possible or difficult (medical exceptions apply).
 Certain employees will also wear additional PPE.

 - Socially distanced and simplified queue management systems have been put in place in all areas of the airports.
+In addition, there will now be separate points of access and egress to help reduce the mixing of arriving and departing passengers.
 There are floor graphics and signage throughout Dublin Airport to remind passengers of the importance of physical distancing and public announcements detailing the guidelines for social distancing from Ireland’s Department of Health are being broadcast at frequent intervals.